Disease/Disorder

 Discussing the diagnosis

-The first step of management is appropriately addressing this new diagnosis and educating the patient and the family on the findings of the work up.
+The first step of management is appropriately addressing this new diagnosis and educating the patient and the family.
 It is in the patients’ best interest to tactfully educate them on their diagnosis as well as their prognosis.
-When patients do not believe that their illness is psychological/functional in nature and when they do not believe they are going be able to recover, patients are twice more likely to have poor outcomes at a year after diagnosis.
-21 Many authors have given different versions of how to deliver this diagnosis as patients can be sensitive to accepting it.
+When patients do not believe that their illness is functional in nature and when they do not believe they are going be able to recover, patients are twice as likely to have poor outcomes at a year after diagnosis.15 Many authors have given different versions of how to deliver this diagnosis as patients can be sensitive to accepting it.

 Given the nature of this disorder, acceptance and understanding can take a while.
-For this reason, educational materials provided to the family are beneficial.22
+For this reason, educational materials provided to the family are beneficial.16

-Many clinicians may be inclined to not bear the burden of informing the patient of their diagnosis for fear of imparting the stigma of mental disorder on the patient and documenting as such.
-However, delaying the delivery of this diagnosis will result in unnecessary medical costs, multiple opinions from subsequent clinicians, and worse patient outcomes.21,22
+Many clinicians may avoid the burden of informing the patient of their diagnosis for fear of imparting the stigma of mental disorder on the patient and documenting as such.
+However, delaying the delivery of this diagnosis will result in unnecessary medical costs, multiple opinions from subsequent clinicians, and worse patient outcomes.15,16

 Pharmacotherapy

 Currently, the diagnosis of FNSD is not specifically an indication for any pharmacotherapy.
 No placebo-controlled randomized trials exist to date.
-Evidence for antidepressants only comes from a few uncontrolled studies.22-24 However, conditions related to FNSD should be treated.
-For example, if the patient has underlying depression, anxiety, or seizures, then those conditions should be treated.
-Although there is a high correlation between psychiatric disorders and FNSD, psychogenic medication only has anecdotal evidence of efficacy.
-If it has been confirmed that psychogenic non-epileptic seizures are not superimposed on a seizure disorder, then anticonvulsants should be withdrawn.
-If the patient is on a moderate to high dose of these medications, it would be prudent to slowly taper these medications off unless the anticonvulsant is serving as a mood stabilizer.25
+Evidence for antidepressants only comes from a few uncontrolled studies.16 However, co-existing conditions, such as anxiety, depression, and irritable bowel syndrome, should be treated if present.
+For individuals with PNES confirmed to not have a co-existing seizure disorder, antiepileptic therapy should be discontinued.16 Although there is a high correlation between psychiatric disorders and FNSD, psychogenic medication only has anecdotal evidence of efficacy.

-Patient exercise progression should be stepwise and incorporate increasingly challenging movement tasks as used with analogous neurological disorders.27,32,33 The progression would proceed as follows: establish rapport, engage in bed mobility and general strengthening, then progress to walking in the parallel bars, followed by open spaces, and eventually ambulating in the community.
+Patient exercise progression should be stepwise and incorporate increasingly challenging movement tasks as used with analogous neurological disorders.16 The progression would proceed as follows: establish rapport, engage in bed mobility and general strengthening, then progress to walking in the parallel bars, followed by open spaces, and eventually ambulating in the community.
+This progression can be altered to address each individual patient’s clinical presentation, symptoms, and overall function.
+Staffing changes should be kept to a minimum to foster an environment of increasing rapport and trust.

 The need for inpatient versus outpatient therapy should be evaluated similarly to individuals without a functional neurological disorder based on requirements for inpatient rehabilitation.